keldri/meta/README.md

 ## Team Culture

 At our size it’s necessary to have some structure over the team, but we still try our best to maintain a **flat culture**.
 Artificial boundaries get in the way of good work, so we’re as permissive as practical with our code, tools, and processes.
-We also want our team to embody a great **diversity of ideas** so we strive to give everyone space for their thoughts and opinions to be considered.
+We also want our team to embody a great **diversity of ideas** so we strive to create space for everyone's thoughts and opinions to be considered.

 We want to be a team that’s built on **mutual respect**.
 When we have a big success, we share in it together.
 When we have a misstep, we use **blameless postmortems** to learn from it.
 In short — no heroes, no egos.